-Our dual diagnosis center has received the Gold Seal of Approval from the Joint Commission, the oldest and largest health care accreditation and standards-setting organization in the country.
+Our dual diagnosis center in Rancho San Diego has received the Gold Seal of Approval from the Joint Commission, the oldest and largest health care accreditation and standards-setting organization in the country.
 Founded in 1951, they’re a nonprofit organization that accredits and certifies nearly 21,000 health care programs and organizations in the U.S. Our Joint Commission rating demonstrates full compliance with its national standards for health care quality and safety in hospitals.

 Joint Commission accreditation means our organization:

 - Improves quality, safety and overall healthcare experience for patients, families and staff.

 - Educates staff regarding best practices and improves business operations, reducing risks.

 - Provides professional advice and boosts the quality of staff recruitment and development.

 Joint Commission accredited or certified organizations inspire confidence in the care provided because you know the organization is:

 - Putting patient safety and quality of care first

 - Periodically evaluated by the Joint Commission for compliance with the standards and other requirements